- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 Bonus Tip - How to Recover Data from a Hard Drive

 Since you may need to format your drive, you are at the risk of data loss.
 Therefore, it's a good choice to recover data from your hard drive after fixing BIOS detects hard drive but Windows does not.
-EaseUS hard disk data recovery software makes it easy to recover data after formatting, deleting, and system crashes.
+EaseUS Data Recovery Wizard makes it easy to recover data after formatting, deleting, and system crashes.
 Download this data recovery software to restore lost files, pictures, documents, videos, and more from your hard drive.

 Step 1.
 Select the drive where you lose your data and click "Scan".